Kavindu-Rankothge/tiktok-bot/README.md

 2. Get screenshots of those posts and top comments.
 3. Create Audio files for reading title and comments.
 4. Edit the video with the post and sound.
-5. Post video using Tiktok API.
+5. Upload video to TikTok

 ## Installation
 1. Clone repository.